Sea Kayaking on Saturna Island with Kayaking Skills

 If whales come to you

 Stop paddling.
 Rest your paddle across your deck, if the sea state allows.
 Be still and quiet.
 A stationary kayak creates far less acoustic and physical disturbance than one that is moving and splashing.
+If you are in a group, unless you are spread out too much, it is recommended to raft together as a group.

 Do not reposition.
 Do not paddle toward them to improve your view and do not paddle away in panic.
 Sudden movement and the sound of a paddle entering the water repeatedly is more disruptive than a quiet, stationary boat.
 If you need to move for safety reasons, do so slowly and deliberately.